stijnvanderpol/throttle-queue/README.md

 \* If the delay is skipped the call will be executed after a timeout of 0ms.
 I.e. next frame.

 ## Cancel
+Queued calls can be cancelled at any time by calling the `cancel` function.
 ```
 import { throttleQueue } from '@sovanderpol/throttle-queue';